Psychology Curriculum

 Naturally, this list (like the philosophy list) is presented in an abbreviated format.
-It is designed to give an idea of the types of issues that will be covered.
-They probably will not be covered in the same order, and they will not likely be given equal time in discussion or debate.
+It is designed to give an idea of the types of aspects that will be covered, though probably not in the same order, and likely with unequal time in discussion.
+As mentioned, learning subjects such as philosophy and psychology is best done in an interactive way, via conversation and the Socratic method.
+The course is structured as the needs of learners are attuned to.
+No curious stones will be left unturned.

 If you have any questions or comments, please email me at info@logicallearning.net.